kletobias/p2022/_posts/2022-01-11-google-search-operators.md

-The quotation marks have to be immediately before and after the end of the search term or immediately before the first word and immediately after the last word in a multi word search term.
+The quotation marks have to be immediately before and after the end of the search term or immediately before the first word and immediately after the last word in a multi-word search term.
 Spaces between words are allowed, as long as they are supposed to be matched exactly as well.
 The following examples show the effect that various uses of the quotation marks have on how restrictive the query is for the web search